quanghuy0497/quanghuy0497/README.md

 Nice to meet you!

-My name is Quang-Huy Nguyen.
+My name is Quang-Huy Nguyen (my first name is Huy).
 I am deeply interested in Computer Vision, with a special interest in object detection/segmentation, few-shot learning, and vision transformer currently.

 You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my recent projects and past publications.